shader-slang/slang/docs/cuda-target.md

 * Not all Wave intrinsics are supported
 * There is not complete support for all methods on 'objects' like textures etc.
-* Does not currently support combined 'TextureSampler', that a Texture behaves equivalently as TextureSampler
+* Does not currently support combined 'TextureSampler'.
+A Texture behaves equivalently to a TextureSampler and Samplers are ignored.

 Language aspects
 ================